worldbank/wbplot/README.md

 With `chartType = "line"`, the vertical grid lines, the X axis title and the Y axis title are removed.
 If you do need the Y axis title, you can add it with `addYAxisTitle = TRUE`.

+For line charts, the x aesthetic should be mapped to a date variable, and the y aesthetic to a numerical variable.

 ```
 lifexp <- dplyr::filter(life.expectancy, iso3c %in% c("USA", "CHN", "IND", "DEU", "RUS", "IDN", "JPN"))